simonbeylat/4DEnVar_ORCHIDEE/README.md

 -->

-An application of 4DEnVar to assimilate Atmospheric CO2 Concentration Data in ORCHIDEE Land Surface Model
+An application of 4DEnVar to assimilate Atmospheric CO2 Concentration Data for parameter calibration in ORCHIDEE Land Surface Model

 Installation
 ============